While running a busy medical office, it can be easy to forget that patients are the heart of our practice.

 Keeping patients happy and smiling should be the number one focus of any medical office.
-Happy patients are good for your bottom line and your soul.
-Patients who leave your office happy are more likely to return, more likely to recommend you and more likely to leave positive reviews.
+Satisfied patients are great for your bottom line and your soul.
+Patients who leave your office happy are more likely to return, recommend you, and more likely to leave positive reviews.

-Offer a Smile.
+Offer a simple smile.

-A little smile goes a long way.
+A smile can go a long way.
 Everyone has bad days, especially if they aren’t feeling well.
-Ensure everyone on staff has a smile to offer, even to those who show up grouchy- they often need a smile the most.
+Ensure everyone on staff has a smile to offer, even those who show up grouchy; they often need a smile the most.
 A smile shows your patients that you are happy to see them.

 Be on time.

 Waiting to be seen is often a patient’s number one complaint.
 Delays are a part of life, especially in medical offices, but we must do our best to work with the affected patients.
 When there is a delay in your office, does your staff tell your patients about it?
 Most patients will understand an unexpected delay, but they appreciate it when you work with them and keep them informed.